Skip to content

 5. Save your changes.
 It is a good idea to monitor your billing to make sure it reflects the changes you intended to make.

-Managing a Single Application
+Managing a Single (SaaS) or SAP Mobile Start Application

 The following roles are related to the SAP Business Technology Platform cockpit.
 To learn more about setting roles and role collections see Building Roles and Role Collections for Applications.